spgreen/eduroam-freeradius-docker/README.md

 		$ cd eduroam-freeradius-docker

-4) If you need to edit configuration files, do so now and then continue to Step 5 - "Build the Docker Image".

-   Note: Tutorial for adding additional configurations can be found in "Adding Extra Configurations to your FreeRADIUS eduroam Container" section of this README.

-   Otherwise head to Step 6 - "Configuration"

-####Build the Docker Image:

-5) Build the Docker image from the Dockerfile using the build_eduroamFreeRADIUS.sh script

-		># ./build_eduroamFreeRADIUS.sh

-Once the process is completed successfully, head to the Configuration section below.

 ####Configuration:

-6) Configure variables in restart_eduroamFreeRADIUS.sh then save and exit
+4) Configure variables in restart_eduroamFreeRADIUS.sh then save and exit

     	#Edit the following varibles to provide the necessary configuration for your eduroam IdP
     	#in restart_eduroamFreeRADIUS.sh: